Skip to content

 Assign to Copilot Lightweight handoff — detector creates the issue, Copilot implements it natively

-Separate schedules Human-in-the-loop review — run the detector, review its issues, then let the fixer run later
+Detector only Human-in-the-loop review — run the detector, review its issues, then manually fix or assign

 Notes

-• The fixer job's if condition prevents it from running when the detector finds nothing (noop).
+• The fix job's if condition prevents it from running when the detector finds nothing (noop).

 • Both jobs share the same COPILOT_GITHUB_TOKEN secret.